All You Need to Know about Guarantor Loans in the Coronavirus Crisis

 - You couldn’t reasonably afford the payments when you agreed to be a guarantor;

 - Did the lender fail to communicate what being a guarantor meant clearly?

 - Did the lender fail to tell you that the borrower was taking top-up loans?
 The lender can not assume you were happy to also act as guarantor for additional monies borrowed under the loan;

 - Were you pressured into becoming a guarantor?

-- Did you have other financial links with the borrower which the lender did not take into account?
+- Did you have other financial links with the borrower that the lender did not consider?